rogerhung1006/kkbox_churn_prediction/README.md

 - transaction_date: format %Y%m%d
 - membership_expire_date: format %Y%m%d
 - is_cancel: whether or not the user canceled the membership in this transaction.

+- msno: user id
+- date: format %Y%m%d
+- num_25: # of songs played less than 25% of the song length
+- num_50: # of songs played between 25% to 50% of the song length
+- num_75: # of songs played between 50% to 75% of of the song length
+- num_985: # of songs played between 75% to 98.5% of the song length
+- num_100: # of songs played over 98.5% of the song length
+- num_unq: # of unique songs played
+- total_secs: total seconds played

 ## User churn prediction